 “Many states have renewable portfolio standards in place,” Mital wrote.
 “The technology to green the grid has developed quite a bit, and now there is significant federal investment to continue the momentum.”

 Renewable energy has been evolving and gaining steam since the 1970s.
 It accounted for 20% of the nation’s electricity production in 2021, according to the U.S. Energy Information Association (EIA), and this number is only growing.
-Per the EIA, solar and wind are expected to add another 60% in energy-generating capacity for the grid in 2022.
+According to the EIA, solar and wind are expected to add another 60% in energy-generating capacity for the grid in 2022.
 President Biden is making sure that the federal government is greening the grid by establishing a fund for the first $2.5 billion in the Department of Energy’s $20 billion “Building a Better Grid Initiative.”

 One argument against EVs is that simply switching from ICE to electric cars neither improves access to transportation nor shifts the U.S. away from a wasteful, inequitable system that puts the onus on individuals rather than communities to get people from place to place.

 The Infrastructure Bill helps support these movements from a national level.
 The legislation allocates $91.2 billion in “mandatory transit funding and supplemental transit appropriations” over the next five years.
 According to the U.S. Department of Transportation, this amount represents the largest transit financing in American history.
 The bill also appropriates $66 billion in supplemental passenger and freight rail improvement over the next five years.
-Fast Company provided an incredible graphic to show how much space cars waste and how trains could improve them.

 The good, the bad, and the ugly elements of EVs highlight how committed the U.S. is to transitioning to more Earth-friendly transportation.
-What the consequences of this transition might be depend on how technology develops to limit the ugly effects, and how EVs fit into the wider picture of what a greener future might look like.
+What the consequences of this transition might depend on how technology develops to limit the ugly effects, and how EVs fit into the wider picture of what a greener future might look like.